Cookie04CZ/GlyphRepair/README.md

 # Repairing your first document

 GlyphRepair is most effective if you need to repair multiple documents that come from the same source and/or contain the same fonts.
 It builds a database of unique graphemes (glyphs) that are visible in the document and you have to assign (map) which characters they represent.
 You have to do this mapping only once for a given font -- GlyphRepair automatically recognizes glyphs you've previously mapped, even in different documents.
 Unfortunately, you have to do this mapping for **all** fonts you wish to repair, because even slightly different glyphs are regarded as unique.
 Fortunately, glyphs in real-world documents have their internal names which are (usually) not random.
 GlyphRepair analyzes existing entries in the database and automatically suggests the most probable mapping.
 In ideal case, you will have to map only one font which will be used as base for all other fonts.
 Therefore, **try to do the initial mapping as accuarately as you can,** because mistakes may then propagate to other fonts!
 Also, **you have to map all glyphs in a given font, otherwise program will be unable to repair it**.
-This happens due to internal limitations of the PDF format.
+This is necessary due to internal limitations of the PDF format.

 The database is stored in glyph_mappings.psv file.
 It currently contains about 35 thousand glyphs, most of them for Arial, Times New Roman and Courier fonts by [Monotype Corporation](https://en.wikipedia.org/wiki/Monotype_Imaging), which were originally bundled with Adobe products.
 If your documents use other fonts, it may be preferable to start with blank glyph_mappings.psv.
 Simply delete the file, because GlyphRepair will create an empty database if it doesn't find it upon start.